A young woman sits at a desk while excitedly working on a laptop and listening to headphones.

 How long does a credit card application take?

-Filling out a credit card application online shouldn’t take too much time as long as you have access to the required information before you begin filling out the credit card application.
+Filling out a credit card application online shouldn’t take too much time if you have access to the required information before you begin.

 How to apply for a credit card: the bottom line